• Menu

 Finding Support in Cancer Groups

+I also found a local cancer support center, which became my second home for a few months.
 I attended a variety of classes and workshops there with like-minded people, all in the same boat as me, either patients or survivors.
 The offerings of the center were great:

 • Group counseling